 The UCATT PDG envisions a family of standards which will allow the use of live simulation systems from multiple vendors in one (distributed) training area, without imposing system design.
 Finally, the UCATT PDG has a forward attitude towards LVC concepts and strives to enable interoperability with non-live systems where possible in all developed and published SISO products.

-To leverage the work and products of other SISO PDG’s and NATO MSG’s and to avoid creating competing standards and references, UCATT investigates the use of existing SISO and IEEE products on a constant basis.
-For example, C2-SIM standards are viable candidates for the E6 and E7 interfaces.
-HLA is currently being tried as the main candidate for the E8 interface, in conjunction with the RPR-FOM.
+To leverage the work and products of other SISO PDGs and NATO MSGs and to avoid creating competing standards and references, UCATT investigates the use of existing SISO and IEEE products on a constant basis.
+For example, C2SIM standards are viable candidates for the E6 and E7 interfaces.
+HLA is chosen as the main candidate for the E8 interface, in conjunction with the UCATT- FOM (or U-FOM), which is an extension of NETN and RPR-FOM.

-To date, the UCATT PDG has published three SISO Products:
+To date, the UCATT PDG has published four SISO Products:

 The UCATT Product Support Group (PSG) serves as a central point for interpretations of product language, for providing help desk support to the SISO community, and for accepting, developing, and maintaining problem reports/change requests to support future product revisions.
 More concretely, the UCATT PSG will:

-- Liaise with the UCATT PDG and NATO MSG-140 UCATT-LSS (and its successors);
+- Liaise with the UCATT PDG and NATO MSG-174 UCATT-LSS(2) and its successors;

 - Deliver a yearly report to SISO SAC and the SISO community on the use of the supported products;